donDonald/cpp_tests/FalseSharing/README.md

 ### Example

-Here all a, b, c, and d are located one by one on the same cache line -> leading ti cache invalidation once any of tjose 4 is written
+Here all a, b, c, and d are located one by one on the same cache line -> leading the cache invalidation once any of those 4 is written

 ```
 void falseSharing()